EliotKhachi/publicZk/202212170355/README.md

 # Mapping Database Tables to Objects

 Representing your database in your software application can be a tricky task.
-Being a design decision, there are many solutions, each depend on the relationship you are trytrying to represent.
+Being a design decision, there are many solutions, each depend on the relationship you are trying to represent.

 ## Independent Tables / One-to-One Relationships
-The most straightforward kind, one-to-one relationships, can be mapped with a single class.
+The most straightforward kind of relationship is one-to-one.
+They can be mapped with a single class.
 There's only one way to do it.
-Consider a table of icecream flavors:
 ```mysql
 create table icecream_flavor (
     icecream_flavor_id int primary key auto_increment,